Tabletop role-playing game: Campaign settings

 Each game has a setting in which adventures and campaigns (connected strings of adventures) can take place.
 Campaign settings are usually designed for a specific game (such as the Forgotten Realms setting for Dungeons & Dragons), though some settings are published with the intent of being usable in many games.
 There are numerous campaign settings available both in print and online.
 In addition to published campaign settings available for purchase, many game masters create their own.

 Campaign settings exist for almost all genres of fiction.
 Because two long-time best-selling role-playing games, Dungeons & Dragons and Pathfinder, are part of the fantasy genre, fantasy is among the most played role-playing genres.
 While role-playing's roots began in fantasy, science fiction has been used in settings such as Traveller, horror formed the baseline of the World of Darkness and Call of Cthulhu while Spycraft was based in modern-day spy thriller-oriented settings.
 The comic book and superhero genres have been utilized for games such as Mutants and Masterminds.

 The size of a setting can vary.
-Campaign settings such as the World of Greyhawk detail entire cosmologies and time-lines of thousands of years, while the setting of a game such as Deadlands might only describe one nation within a brief segment of alternate history, and others like Blades in the Dark describe a single city.
+Campaign settings such as the World of Greyhawk and Invisible Sun detail entire cosmologies and time-lines of thousands of years, while the setting of games such as Deadlands or Coyote & Crow might only describe one or more nations within a brief segment of alternate history.
+Other settings describe smaller locations, such as Blades in the Dark, which describes a single fantasy city, Alice is Missing, which describes a realistic small town, and Visigoths vs. Mall Goths, which takes place entirely inside one shopping mall.
 Some settings involve shifting between multiple different planets or timelines, sometimes with their own genres.
 For instance, in GURPS Infinite Worlds, the characters are "Infinity Patrol" agents who travel to alternate worlds, some of which include fantasy or steampunk as well as science fiction elements.

 A number of campaign settings have fused multiple genres into a single game.
 Shadowrun combined fantasy with cyberpunk, Castle Falkenstein drew on fantasy and Steampunk elements, and Torg mashed up fantasy, science fiction, pulp and horror elements.
 Meanwhile, Feng Shui combined Chinese historical fantasy with Kung Fu action tropes and dystopian science fiction.
+Instead of literary genres, some campaign settings are modeled on video game genres, such as Fabula Ultima, which is based on JRPGs like Final Fantasy.